yuvalSaadati/DL-finalProject/README.md

    - Generated heatmaps with occlusion to analyze and visualize the regions of interest for both normal and pneumonia images.

 ## Instructions

-1. **Setup and Dependencies**:
+**Setup and Dependencies**:
-   - Foloow the instruction in trai and test files.
+   - Follow the instruction in train and test files.
    - Use Google collab to execute the provided notebooks.